 SECTION 1.
-There shall be an annual meeting of selected members representing State, District, and chartered local associations, to be known as the Delegate Assembly.
-Special meetings may be called by a two-thirds vote of the Board of Directors or by petition by a majority of the official delegates in attendance at the previous regular session.
+There shall be an annual meeting of selected members representing state, district and chartered local associations, to be known as the Delegate Assembly.
+Special meetings may be called by a two-thirds vote of the NSEA Board of Directors or by petition by a majority of the official delegates in attendance at the previous regular session.
 SECTION 2.
-Active, Retired, and Student members of the Association are eligible to be delegates to the Delegate Assembly as provided in Section 3.
+Active, Retired and Student members of NSEA are eligible to be delegates to the Delegate Assembly as provided in Section 3.
 All delegates shall have equal rights and shall be entitled to one vote, except as designated in Section 3.

 SECTION 3.
-The Delegate Assembly shall be composed of the General Officers of the Association, the President and Vice President of each district association, voting members of the Board of Directors, the presidents of SEAN and NSEA-Retired and a number of delegates on the basis of one delegate for each 300 NSEA Student members or major fraction thereof; one delegate for each 300 NSEA Retired members or major fraction thereof of each NSEA District or cluster delegate; and one delegate for each fifty (50) active members or major fraction thereof of each chartered local association.
-Local associations with fewer than twenty-six (26) active members shall be clustered for representation at Delegate Assembly.
-Past Presidents of the Association shall be non-voting delegates to the Delegate Assembly.
+The Delegate Assembly shall be composed of the General Officers of NSEA, the president and vice president of each district association, voting members of the Board of Directors, the presidents of SEAN and NSEA-Retired and a number of delegates on the basis of: none delegate for each 300 NSEA Student members or major fraction thereof;

+- one delegate for each 300 NSEA Retired members or major fraction thereof; - each NSEA cluster delegate (local associations with fewer than 26 Active members shall be clustered for representation at Delegate Assembly): - one delegate for each 50 Active members or major fraction thereof of each chartered local association.

+Past Presidents of NSEA shall be non-voting delegates to the Delegate Assembly.
 The Delegate Assembly shall be the final judge of the qualifications of all delegates.
 The Assembly shall be apportioned on the basis of one person-one vote.
 Election of all delegates shall be by open nomination and balloting.

 SECTION 4.
-The President shall notify each local association of the number of delegates to which each is entitled, based on the membership in the Association as of January 15, of the calendar year in which the Delegate Assembly convenes.
+The President shall notify each local association of the number of delegates to which it is entitled, based on the membership in NSEA as of January 15 of the calendar year in which the Delegate Assembly convenes.

 SECTION 5.
-The Delegate Assembly shall be the legislative and policy-forming body for carrying out the purposes of the Association.
+The Delegate Assembly shall be the legislative and policy-forming body for carrying out the purposes of NSEA.
 In performance of the functions, the Delegate Assembly shall receive and act on items of business officially submitted.
 The Delegate Assembly shall have the final authority in all matters not otherwise specified in these Bylaws.

 SECTION 6.
-The Delegate Assembly shall elect the General Officers of the Association and the at-large representative of the Ethnic Minority Affairs Committee (EMAC).
-All elections shall be by ballot except when there is only one (1) candidate for the position.
-In this case, the chair shall declare such candidate elected.
+The Delegate Assembly shall elect the General Officers of NSEA and the at-large representative of the Ethnic Minority Affairs Committee (EMAC), the Higher Education Academy and the Education Support Professionals (ESPs).
+All elections shall be by ballot except when there is only one candidate for the position.
+In this case, the Chair shall declare such candidate elected.